JimKnowler/UE5Waldo/README.md

 # UE5 Waldo

-Use analog + digital sensors to control a virtual puppet in Unreal Engine 5.
+Use analog + digital inputs on an Arduino to control a virtual puppet in Unreal Engine 5.

 Inspired by digital puppetry built at Henson Studios.